 V-sync can increase input lag, so if this is something you want to avoid, you might want to look at the next method.

 Using a frame limiter

 Another option is to use a frame limiter to limit the framerate.
-This option is occasionally found in games, but is always accessible in your video card driver settings.
+This option is occasionally found in games, but is always accessible in your graphics card driver settings.
 Using the frame limit option in nVidia control panel or AMD Radeon Settings lets you do this.

 Changing fan speeds

 Some people have found success in dealing with coil whine by changing the default fan speeds of their GPU.
-What this essentially does is change the operating temperature of the components on the video card.
+What this essentially does is change the operating temperature of the components on the graphics card.

 The microscopic vibrations of the coils can decrease when the inductor contracts or expands more due to a higher or lower temperature.

 Other ways in which you can alter the power draw of your graphics card and system are changing the power limit, overclocking, underclocking and undervolting your card.
 For this you can use some of the other settings that are available in MSI Afterburner or equivalent software.